jeremystoll/laptop/OTHER_SETUP.md

   2. Quit/Restart **Terminal**.
   3. `gem install jekyll`
   4. `gem install rails -v 3.2.21`
+    - If it asks whether you want to "overwrite some executables", you do.
   5. `gem install pry`
   6. `gem install bundler`
 8. `rbenv rehash` (and then quit/restart **Terminal**)